Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Experimental evidence for resurgent structure

 Next, we consider loci in moduli space close to the conifold point $z = \mu$.
 Figure~\ref{fig:BPlaneCfld1001subleading} (left) shows a plot of the Borel singularities of $\Fpert(X^1,P_0)$.
 The only singular points that are visible are the branch points at

 consistent with the asymptotic analysis in section \ref{ss:bcAtCfld} based on the gapped form \eqref{eq:gapCondition} of the topological string amplitudes $\CF_g$ close to the conifold locus.
-Figure~\ref{fig:BPlaneCfld1001subleading} (right) shows the Borel singularities of $\Fpert(X^1,P_0)$ upon subtraction of the leading pole before the gap.
-Compared to the figure on the left, additional singularities located at
+Figure~\ref{fig:BPlaneCfld1001subleading} (right) shows the Borel singularities of $\Fpert(X^1,P_0)$ upon subtracting the leading poles before the gap to obtain the regularized free energies